 Lookout Pass is blessed 400” of light, dry powder earlier and more often than any other Idaho ski resort, as confirmed by the US Forest Service and NOAA, and us at Family Ski Trips.
 Lookout’s northeastern facing ski slopes are protected from the wind and sun, offering soft snow on its 3 dozen runs plus bounteous powder glades.

-Lookout is opening its Eagle Peak expansion with snowcat trips that offer 1,650 feet of vertical and 14 trails of powder access.
-The new terrain will be lift-served next winter in 2023 with the Eagle Peak expansion nearly doubling the size of the resort to 1,023 skiable acres.
+Lookout is opening its Eagle Peak expansion with a new Quad that offer 1,650 feet of vertical and 14 trails of powder access.
+Lookout’s new terrain nearly doubles the size of the resort to 1,023 skiable acres.

-Lookout is popular with locals, and families, for its $40 weekend lift tickets, kids six and under ski free.
+Lookout is popular with locals, and families, with deal like two for $70 Thursday, kids six and under ski free.
 You can ski the Idaho side, the Montana side and the North Face – each is served by an old school but reliable double chair, spreading out the few skiers and contributing to the mellow homey vibe here.

 Lookout’s Front face is called the Idaho side – with beautiful groomed trails like Gold, Silver and Copper, a centerpiece terrain park and some playful glades.
 Skiing off Lookout’s back side you are on the Montana side skiing long well-pitched runs like Keystone and Cloud 9. – and you don’t need to change your watch from Pacific to Mountain time as you cross state lines.
 Lookout’s Northside, back in Idaho, delivers steeper runs like Purgatory and Hercules with well protected soft natural snow.
 Powder hounds love these trails.
 Kids love Lookouts’ three terrain parks -Borderline, Rolling Thunder and Huckleberry Jam.
 And we have to give a shout out to Lookout’s gorgeous grooming – surprisingly smooth soft corduroy for a rather humble ski hill.